jnszkr/note/README.md

 # note

-Simple cli that makes your thoughts captured at the moment.
+Simple cli that makes your thoughts captured in the moment.

 ## Install